fusioninventory/documentation/docs/ FusionInventory_agent/   Installation/windows/archive/windows_before_2.3.0.md

 6. This check box will increase *a lot* the verbosity of the agent.
 The log is available in the agent-log.txt file.
 7. The installer can configure the Firewall for you if you want to allow connection on RPC port.

+!!! info
-{% include info.html param="Agent HTTP service is optional.
-It is only required if you want to be able to awake your agent to for an inventory or a job." %}
+    Agent HTTP service is optional.
+It is only required if you want to be able to awake your agent to for an inventory or a job.

 ## Installer command line parameters